Killybegs fishing dispute talks open

 A public meeting involving the Minister for Agriculture, Food and the Marine, Donegal TD, Charlie McConalogue along with other TDs and local councillors was held in the Tara hotel in the town last Saturday.

 Since then moves have been slowly coming together to try to get the opposing sides to meet.
-This happened online this afternoon.
+This happened online on Wednesday afternoon.

 Speaking after the meeting the chief executive of the Irish Fish Processors and Exporters Association, (IFPEA), Brendan Byrne said progress had been made during what he called a frank, robust and lengthy meeting.